pavlinakoutecka/mbg-semestral-project/README.md

 ### PCA data preprocessing
 This part is located in `pca_data_preprocessing.py` file.

-It aims to properly preprocess aligned sequences for further PCA analysis (i.e. binarize sequences).
+It aims to properly preprocess aligned (and cut) sequences for further PCA analysis (i.e. binarize sequences).
 The file contains two functions:
 1. `count_mutations_array(input_file, num_sequences, seq_length)`
     - count mutations using function `count_mutations` described above and store the result into a standard Python array